kanow/operations/Documentation/Index.rst

 		operations

 	:Version:
-		1.0.6
+		1.0.7

 	:Language:
 		en

 	:Description:
-		Manage (firefighter) operations with reports, images used resources or vehicles and more.
-This extension were build to manage firefighter operations from "Freiwillige Feuerwehr Thale".
-Use slider and lightbox for images.
-Possibly to use it for other reportable events.
+		Manage (firefighter) operations with detailed reports, images used resources or vehicles, google map view for locations and more.
+Slider and Lightbox for images.
+This extension was build to manage firefighter operations from "Freiwillige Feuerwehr Thale".
+Possibly to use it for other reportable events like THW and so on.

 	:Keywords:
 		operations,firefighter,fw,thw,fire run,fire brigade,reports